 Less is definitely more when money is tight; it is better for your budget and better for the environment.
 Squeezing out the last drop of the things that we use means that less stuff goes to the dump as well.
 Here's how:

-2. Dilute it: So much of what we buy is mainly water anyways, why not just add a bit more?
+2. Dilute it: So much of what we buy is mainly water anyways, so why not just add a bit more?
 When you get to the bottom of a bottle, rinse it out and use that too.

 3. Get the last drop: Leave bottles upside down for a couple of hours.
 Roll up that toothpaste tube.

 4. Use tools: Dig into corners with Popsicle sticks and old toothbrushes.
-More at Planet Green

 Brown Bag It

 If you eat your lunch out every day, you might not realize just how much it is costing you.
-If you have soup and a sandwich and a drink, you are probably spending at least of $10.00 a day, maybe more.
-Now think about how much further that $50-plus would go if you used it to buy groceries.
+If you have soup and a sandwich and a drink, you are probably spending at least $10 a day, maybe more.
+Now think about how much further that $50+ would go if you used it to buy groceries.
 I don't normally spend more than $10 per day for all three of my meals that I cook at home.
 This is probably one of the quickest ways for you to start saving money.

 There is no question that taking your lunch to work every day takes some planning, but once you get used to it, you won't find it hard.
 As I mentioned in my first recession-ready post, you should invest in a thermos.
-You should also invest in some reusable containers as well as a reusable bag so that you aren't creating more waste. ::More on Planet Green
+You should also invest in some reusable containers as well as a reusable bag so that you aren't creating more waste.

 Quit Your Job